mailchimp/Firebase/README.md

     This can be handy if Firebase needs to remain the source or truth or if the extension has been installed after data is already in the collection and there is a data migration period.

+    If the users status is also captured in the Firestore document, the status can be updated in Mailchimp by using the following configuration:

+    ```json
+    {
+      "statusField": {
+        "documentPath": "meta.status",
+        "statusFormat": "string",
+      },
+      "subscriberEmail": "emailAddress"
+    }
+    ```

+    This can be as well, or instead of, the `mergeFields` configuration property being set.

     **NOTE: To disable this cloud function listener, provide an empty JSON config `{}`.**